 Center on Technology and Disability

-The Center on Technology and Disability (CTD) is designed to increase the capacity of families and providers to advocate for, acquire, and implement effective assistive and instructional technology (AT/IT) practices, devices, and services.
-CTD has established a robust online Open Institute, that provides information resources, personal and professional development (PPD) activities, and universal and targeted technical assistance.
-The Institute comprises a Library of multi-media, multi-lingual resources; a Café that offers both topical and audience-specific discussions; and a Learning Center that makes available leading experts in the field.
-The Learning Center provides structured learning modules, short-term and long-term PPD events, and technical assistance tools and strategies.
+The Center on Technology and Disability (CTD) was designed to increase the capacity of families and providers to advocate for, acquire, and implement effective assistive and instructional technology (AT/IT) practices, devices, and services.
+CTD ended in May 2019.
+However, its legacy website still provides a Library of multi-media, multi-lingual resources and webinars.

 Job Accommodation Network (JAN)